What are the 11 fundamental money concepts everyone should master?

 Direct Response

-The 11 fundamental money concepts are: Rule of 72 for calculating investment doubling time, power of compound interest, understanding opportunity cost of spending, tax-loss harvesting to reduce taxes, dollar-cost averaging for consistent investing, proper emergency fund sizing, avoiding lifestyle inflation, focusing on net worth instead of income, strategic asset allocation, time in market versus timing the market, and the power of small consistent actions.
-These concepts form the foundation of wealth building that most people ignore, keeping them financially stuck despite working hard.
+The 11 fundamental money concepts are: Rule of 72 for doubling time, compound interest power, opportunity cost awareness, tax-loss harvesting, dollar-cost averaging, emergency fund adequacy, lifestyle inflation avoidance, net worth focus over income, proper asset allocation, time in market superiority, and power of small consistent actions.
+These concepts form the foundation of wealth building that most people ignore, keeping them financially stuck despite hard work.

 Detailed Explanation